Siem Reap: Angkor National Museum

 Opened on 12 November 2007, the Angkor National Museum offers visitors a better understanding of the area's archaeological treasures.
 The Golden Era of the Khmer Kingdom is presented, including the use of state-of-the-art multimedia technology.
 The museum covers Khmer history, civilization, and cultural heritage in eight galleries.
 Today, the museum is filled with expensive jewelry being sold to tourists.
 The museum is also popular among local tourists during special holidays especially during the Khmer New Year and Christmas time.

 Markets

-The Old Market or Psah Chas is between Pub Street and the Siem Reap River, and offers a mixture of souvenirs for tourists and a variety of food produce and other items meant for the locals.
+The Old Market is between Pub Street and the Siem Reap River, and offers a mixture of souvenirs for tourists and a variety of food produce and other items meant for locals.

 Other markets in Siem Reap include the Angkor Night Market which is off Sivutha Street, Phsar Kandal (the Central Market) on Sivutha Street which mainly caters to tourists, and Phsar Leu (the Upper Market) which is further away along National Road 6 but is the biggest market of Siem Reap used by the locals.
 The Made in Cambodia Market (initially called "Well Made in Cambodia") is a night market for tourists in Siem Reap where all the products sold are made in Cambodia.
 The market hosts daily shows and other events in King's Road.
 In July 2020, authorities issued an order banning the buying, selling and butchering of dogs for food.